 What is Bulgur?

 Bulgur is a whole grain made from cracked durum wheat.
 It’s partially cooked, dried, and crushed into various sizes, from fine to coarse.
-Popular in Middle Eastern and Mediterranean cuisines, it has a nutty flavor, chewy texture, and cooks quickly.
-It's commonly used in pilafs, salads like tabbouleh, and other dishes, and is rich in fiber, vitamins, and minerals.
+Popular in Middle Eastern and Mediterranean cuisines, it has a nutty flavour, chewy texture, and cooks quickly.
+It's commonly used in pilafs, salads like tabbouleh, and other dishes, and is rich in fibre, vitamins, and minerals.

 What’s the difference between fine and coarse bulgur?